emilhannes/emilHannes/README.md

 - 💞️ I’m looking to collaborate on nothing
 - 📫 reach me via microsoft teams (linked to profile)
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: i started learning this in september 2024
+- ⚡ Fun fact: i started learning coding and electronics sometime in september 2024

 <!---
 emilHannes/emilHannes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.